Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Users’ goal: **

 Not meeting this requirement is a blocking point for all users using speech synthesis.
 For mobile users and motor deficient it allows to click on the form elements more easily.
+For fields with auto-completion, this avoids users input errors.

 **Do: **
 ![screenshot of a valid form](images/formulaire.png)